nrfconnect/sdk-nrf/applications/nrf_desktop/doc/smp.rst

    :depth: 2

 The |smp| is responsible for performing a Device Firmware Upgrade (DFU) over Bluetooth® LE.

-You can perform the DFU using for example the `nRF Connect for Mobile`_ application.
+You can perform the DFU using, for example, the `nRF Connect for Mobile`_ application.
-The :guilabel:`DFU` button appears in the tab with the connected Bluetooth® devices.
-After pressing the button, you can select the :file:`*.bin` file that is to be used for the firmware update.
-See the :ref:`nrf_desktop_image_transfer_over_smp` section for information about which binary file should be used for the DFU image transfer.

 Module events
 *************